marijnh/Eloquent-JavaScript/06_object.md

 // → The hungry rabbit says 'Burp!'
 ```

-Since each function has its own implicit `this` binding, you cannot
+Since each function has its own `this` binding, whose value depends on
-refer to the `this` of the wrapping scope in a regular function
+the way it is called, you cannot refer to the `this` of the wrapping
-defined with the `function` keyword.
+scope in a regular function defined with the `function` keyword.

 {{index this, "arrow function"}}